 Unit 3: Topic Based Essay

 This involves an assignment, designed, researched and written by the student and focusing on a specific issue, event, debate or character in history of their choosing.
 This should mainly be based around a historical controversy that has caused fierce debate amongst historians.
 This unit involves the research and production of a 3000-3500 word written assignment focused around the ‘Changing role of Women in Britain between the years 1850-1950’.

 Unit 1: Exam 2 hour 30 minutes 40%

 Unit 2: Exam 2 hour 30 minutes 40%

 Future Career Progression

 Many students combine History with other humanities subjects like English, Sociology and Modern Languages – but Mathematics, the Sciences and Business Studies will complement logical thinking equally well.

-A History A-level is seen as a facilitating subject by the Russell group universities and can be seen as a platform for many University courses and diverse careers such as Law, Journalism, the Media, Social Welfare, Business Management, Travel and tourism and the Police, as well as many others.
+History A Level is seen as a facilitating subject by the Russell group universities and can be seen as a platform for many University courses and diverse careers such as Law, Journalism, the Media, Social Welfare, Business Management, Travel and Tourism and the Police, as well as many others.